Open an existing sbt project

 Create a test configuration and select the use sbt option from the available settings.

-Running sbt tasks
+Run sbt tasks

 You can manually enter your task (code completion is supported) in the sbt shell and run it directly from there.

-Open (Shift+Alt+F10) a run configuration.
+Press Alt+Shift+F10 to open a run configuration.

 IntelliJ IDEA displays results in the sbt shell window.

-Working with sbt settings
+Work with sbt settings

 To change the .ivy cache location in your project or set other sbt properties, use the VM parameters field.